xuyuji9000/unified-web-app-development-process/README.md

 ## Architecture

 This section contain all parts of web app development and operations.
-Every part contain its own chanllenges and responding solutions.
+Every part contain its own chanllenges and corresponding solutions.

 - Backend development